arjunjeewan/molgpt/MODERNIZATION.md

 > **TL;DR.** Three modern-transformer components (RoPE, SwiGLU, RMSNorm) were
 > swapped into the decoder, param-matched, and retrained from scratch.
 A fourth
 > proposed change was investigated and deliberately dropped as unsound.
 Controlled
-> ablation shows the modernization is **validity-neutral and distribution-preserving**,
+> ablation shows the modernization is **validity-neutral**, and a decoding sweep shows
-> and a decoding sweep shows the apparent "validity gap" vs. the manuscript was a
+> the apparent "validity gap" vs. the manuscript was a **sampling-temperature artifact**,
-> **sampling-temperature artifact**, not an architectural one.
-The one concrete payoff:
+> not an architectural one.
+The concrete payoff: the rotary-embedding (RoPE) model is
-> the rotary-embedding (RoPE) model is **consistently more novel at matched
+> **more novel at matched validity** — and a **3-seed** repeat confirms this edge is
+> **statistically significant at T ≤ 1.0** (paired t-test p < 0.05, all seeds agree),
-> validity** — the useful direction for de novo design.
+> the useful direction for de novo design.
+Two further results from running the full
+> evaluation across seeds: (i) the novelty comes with a **distributional-fidelity
+> trade-off** — the modernized model has higher (worse) FCD at a matched operating point,
+> consistent with its lower verbatim memorization; (ii) a **25-epoch run refutes the
+> training-budget explanation** for the residual gap vs. the paper — more training raises
+> validity but *lowers* novelty, moving away from, not toward, the manuscript's numbers.

 ---